cirtoska/Tribute-Page/README.md

-# freeCodeCamp Tribute Page Certification Project for Responsive Web Design
+# freeCodeCamp Tribute Page Certification Project

 This was a Certification Project from freeCodeCamp Responsive Web Design.
 The task was to build a Tribute Page